locka99/opcua/docs/server.md

 # Server

-This is a tutorial for using the OPC UA server library.
-It will assume you are familiar with Rust and tools such as `cargo`.
+This is a small tutorial for using the OPC UA server library.
+It will assume you are familiar with OPC UA, Rust and tools such as `cargo`.

-## OPC UA Overview
+A small overview of OPC UA is [here](./opc_ua_overview.md).

-OPC UA is a standardized communication protocol for industrial visualization and control systems.
-It allows devices to talk with one another over a secure link.
-It is a client / server architecture.
-The server provides _services_ and are grouped into sets:

-* Subscriptions - create / modify / delete subscriptions to data
-* Monitored Items - add / modify / delete items from a subscription
-* Discovery - discover other servers
-* Attributes - read and write values on the server
-* Methods - call methods on the server
-* View - browse the server address space

-Clients connect to a server and call services depending on what they want to do.
-For example a client subscribe to a particular variable so it receive notifications when the value changes.

 ### Server API